The New Year is a time when we look forward, determined to make changes for the better. Where better to begin than with your finances?

 This article focuses on financial assets but you should also make sure you discuss provisions for the care of dependents.
 Also, ensure that your lawyer can confirm how both international & domestic assets will be treated.

-Take care of important estate documents.
-Make sure a trusted and competent family member or close friend knows the location of your important estate documents.
+Take care of important estate documents: Make sure a trusted and competent family member or close friend knows the location of your important estate documents.
+EBG can help you prepare a special “in case of emergency” pack that you can leave for your loved ones should you pass away.

 Finally, remember you don’t have to do everything at once.
 There’s a lot you can do to improve your financial health.
 Even if you just commit to doing one of the things in this article each month, you will finish the year in a much stronger position than you started it